-The older alphabetical catalog is the original card catalog of the university library and contains records of materials not to be found in Album, comprising data on foreign materials in the library, prior to 1975.
+The older alphabetical catalog is the original card catalog of the university library and contains records of materials not to be found in the Library search tool, comprising data on foreign materials in the library, prior to 1975.
 The corresponding items are not shelved together in one collection only, but placed in open access collections as well as in closed stacks, depending upon the character of the items.
 Search the older alphabetical catalog

 - To request an item found in the old alphabetical card catalog please click the button Request on the search page.